pypa/pip/docs/html/index.md

 ## Privacy Notice

-The pip project does not collect any telemetry, however, pip will send non-identifying environment information (Python version, OS, etc.) to any remote indices used, who may choose to retain such information.
+Pip does not collect any telemetry, however, it will send non-identifying environment information (Python version, OS, etc.) to any remote indices used, who may choose to retain such information.
 Please consult PyPI's privacy policy for their data collection and retention practices.